 A lagging indicator is something that is a result of this activity, such as a closed sale, monthly revenue or closing ratios.
 Lagging indicators could be, for example:

 - Number and value of new deals closed

 You could think of lagging indicators as the output you get as a result of your leading indicators.

 What are measurable lagging indicators of sales success in your business?

-In order to meet and exceed goals, it is important to recognize that the process for achieving them begins with clearly identifying and articulating goals and that this is not where the journey of goal pursuit ends.
+In order to attain and exceed sales goals, it is important to recognize that the process for achieving them begins with clearly identifying and articulating goals and that this is not where the journey of goal pursuit ends.

 Goal setting is not enough!

 Pursuing goals is a lot like a road trip.
 Which means, there is first planning and preparation involved, then comes the stage when you are hitting the road and “getting out of dodge,” and finally, there’s the easy highway driving when you turn on the cruise control and coast.
 Thinking of it in this way helps us account for the emotional and social factors that drive and perpetuate action toward meeting and exceeding goals.